Today’s Tax Resolution Tip:

 How A Business Owner Owed $7 Million in Payroll Tax Debt – But Enlisted Expert Tax Help and Paid Nothing to the IRS!Tuesday, September 16th, 2008

 When I appeared on the Wealth TV’s The Big Biz Show recently, I was asked to share a story about one of the biggest IRS problems we’ve helped resolve.
-I like sharing stories from our client files, not just to brag about TRS’s high tax help success rate, but more because it helps reinforce my message to people who are in trouble or behind in their taxes: There’s a solution
+I like sharing stories from our client files, not just to brag about Tax Defense Partner’s success rate, but more because it helps reinforce my message to people who are in trouble or behind in their taxes: There’s a solution to